 - Defines the target audience; you might also include your personas

-- Sets boundaries, such as words you don’t like or don’t want used
+- Sets boundaries, such as words you don’t like or don’t want to be used

 - Defines your brand voice: professional, informative, fun, witty, exciting, formal, etc.